SmallPics/imagerx-smallpics/README.md

 ## Notes

-Take a look at the SmallPics [processing options](https://docs.smallpics.com/docs/processing-options) for a list of available options to use in the `defaultParams` and `transformerParams` arrays.
+Take a look at the Small Pics [API](https://github.com/SmallPics/smallpics/blob/main/api/README.md) for a list of available options to use in the `defaultParams` and `transformerParams` arrays.

 This transformer uses [smallpics/smallpics-php](https://github.com/smallpics/smallpics-php) under the hood.
 Take a look there for more usage information.